samuelhough/grunt-init-breakfestblend/README.md

 # grunt-init-breakfestblend

-> Create a Node.js module with [grunt-init][] using coffeescript and including mocha for unit tests.
+> Create a Node.js module with [grunt-init][] using coffeescript while using mocha for unit tests.

 [grunt-init]: http://gruntjs.com/project-scaffolding